Edelmackey/Data-science-portfolio-by-Rapha-l-Lacoste-Cordeau/README.md

 ***

 ## School projects
-These are school projects to which I contributed

 #### Financial technologies for engineers
 1. [Fintech 1](Projects/Fintech_1.ipynb) is a notebook containing multiple analysis of the Dow Jones Industrial Average.
 This project includes the usual descriptive statistics as well as advanced methods to evaluate an ETF's performance: calculation and comparison with the minimal variance portfolio, Brownian arithmetic simulation, linear and ridge regression.